ojitha/ojitha.github.io/_posts/2025-04-27-AWS-LLM-Basics.md

 - pointing the model toward a 👉*labelled dataset* of examples that you want the model to learn from.
 - Labelled examples are formatted as prompt and response pairs and phrased as instructions.

-The prompt-based fine-tuning process modifies the weights of the model.
+> The prompt-based fine-tuning process modifies the weights of the model.
 It is usually lightweight and involves a few epochs to tune.
-{:.tip}
+{:.green}

 Another way is **domain adaptation** fine-tuning.
 You can use pre-trained FMs and adapt them to multiple tasks using limited domain-specific data.
 In this case, you can fine-tune the FM with as little or as much of your domain-specific, 👉*unlabeled data* as you like.